khadas/khadas_docs/linux/source/vim1/InstallOsIntoEmmc.md

-title: Install System into eMMC via USB Cable
+title: Install OS into eMMC
 ---

-{% note info The operation of VIM1, VIM2 and VIM3 are almost the same, so this documentation will take VIM1 as an example. %}
+{% note info The operation for VIM series are almost the same, so this documentation will take VIM1 as an example. %}

 {% endnote %}

-{% note info All the VIM series boards have onboard eMMC storage, so you can install the system on it via USB upgrade tool. %}
+All the VIM series boards have onboard eMMC storage, so you can install the OS via USB upgrade tool.

-{% endnote %}

 <ul class="nav nav-tabs" id="myTab" role="tablist">
   <li class="nav-item" role="presentation">